robinrodricks/FluentListView/README.md

 ```
 Within the Draw() method, your implementation can draw whatever it likes.

-Once you have implemented this interface, you add it to an FluentListView via the AddOverlay() method:
+Once you have implemented this interface, you add it to a FluentListView via the AddOverlay() method:
 ```
 MyFantasticOverlay myOverlay = new MyFantasticOverlay();
 myOverlay.ConfigureToDoAmazingThings();